-If you’ve got medium brown hair, these style of highlights will do wonders for you.
+If you have medium brown hair, these highlights will do wonders for you.
 Go for a light milk chocolate brown shade of highlights to complement your brown tresses.
-Curl the lower half of your hair to add to the movement and dimension already created by the highlights.
+Curl the lower half of your hair to enhance the movement and dimension already created by the highlights.

 3. Caramel Highlights

 Here’s a gorgeous highlight style that you won’t be able to get enough of.
 Caramel highlights have a richness to them that cannot be recreated by any other shade.
 Go for this shade on mahogany brown hair and slay everyone with your gorgeous hair game.

 Remember the balayage technique?
 That’s what’s been done here to create this stunning hair look.
 Highlight the lower half of your auburn hair with a beautiful bronze to create this gorgeous contrasting style.

 5. Sun-kissed Highlights